annepham1512/Java-OOP-Whirlwind/lab01-annepham1512/README.md

 ---

-## Tasks

-1. **PongBall Class**: Complete the constructor and methods for ball movement and bouncing.
-Ensure the ball reflects correctly when hitting the paddles and the edges of the screen.
-2. **PongPaddle Class**: Implement methods to move paddles based on player input.
-3. **PongScore Class**: Create a scoring system to update the players' scores when the ball reaches the wall.

----

-## Testing

-JUnit tests are required for each class:
-- **PongBallTest**: Ensure the ball's movement and behavior are correctly implemented.
-- **PongPaddleTest**: Test paddle movement.
-- **PongScoreTest**: Test score calculation and updating.

----

 ## Example Game Screen

 Here’s an example of what the game looks like when running:

 ![Pong Game Screenshot](img/image.png)

----

-## Submission Instructions

-1. Push your changes to the GitHub repository regularly.
-2. Submit your lab report on Gradescope with a reflection on the assignment, including challenges faced and resources used.

 ---